Fall 2023 Graduate Courses in Transportation at Portland State

 587 Travel Demand Modeling

 Understand, analyze, and apply travel demand forecasting models from an applied and practical perspective.
 The underlying theoretical basis of model components will also be covered.
-Students will become familiar with the traditional four-step travel forecasting process, including model application software package, and interpretation of model output.
+Student will become familiar with the traditional four-step travel forecasting process, including model application software package, and interpretation of model output.
 Involves hands-on use of transportation modeling software.
-Students should have familiarity with spreadsheet software; college-level algebra; and introductory statistics (i.e., regression analysis).
+Prerequisites: an introductory course in urban transportation planning or professional experience in urban transportation planning; familiarity with spreadsheet software; college-level algebra; and introductory statistics (i.e., regression analysis).
 Prior experience with DOS is helpful but not mandatory.

 Takes an applied approach to statistical analysis and research methodology and is the second in a two-course sequence.
 Provides students with statistical background, conceptual understanding, technical writing skills, computer application, and the ability to apply these skills to realistic data analysis problems and research designs.
 Topics include simple regression and correlation, multiple regression, and logistic regression.
-This course has a lecture and lab component which must be taken concurrently.
-Recommended prerequisites: USP 634 or an equivalent course approved the instructor and prior experience with statistical software.
+The laboratory (USP 654L) must be taken concurrently.
+Recommended prerequisites: USP 634 or an equivalent course approved by the instructor and prior experience with statistical software.

 Graduate Certificate in Transportation